Trevor Murdoch: NWA World's Heavyweight Champion (2021–2022)

+Alliance with Mike Knox (2023–present)

+On the March 21 episode of NWA Powerrr, Murdoch took on Daisy Kill and Talos in a Handicap match, Kill and Talos gang up on Murdoch.
+Mike Knox makes the save, and the referee calls for the bell.
+On April 7 at NWA 312 Pre-Show, Murdoch and Knox defeated Daisy Kill and Talos.
+On the April 25 episode of NWA Powerrr, Murdoch and Knox defeated The Fixers (Jay Bradley & Wrecking Ball Legursky) in a Crockett Cup 2023 qualifying match.
+Murdoch and Knox defeated Magnum Muscle (Dak Draper and Mims) in the second round, The Mortons (Ricky Morton and Kerry Morton) in the quarterfinal, The Midnight Riders (Tyrus and Chris Adonis) in the semifinal and Blunt Force Trauma (Carnage and Damage) in the tournament final, winning the Crockett Cup.

+On September 3, 2024, at NWA Back to the Territories, Murdoch and Knox defeated Blunt Force Trauma (Carnage and Damage) to win the NWA World Tag Team Championship for the first time.

 Other media

 Mueller appeared as Trevor Murdoch as a playable character in two video games: WWE SmackDown vs. Raw 2007 and WWE SmackDown vs. Raw 2009.

 Personal life

 Mueller has two sons and is the stepfather to his wife's daughter from a previous relationship.

 Mueller has a tattoo of the Looney Tunes character The Tasmanian Devil on his right upper biceps.
 Mueller spends time at the Harley Race's Wrestling Academy working with new and upcoming wrestlers in the training program.

 He and his wife, Amanda, owned T. Murdock’s Bar and Grill in downtown Eldon, Missouri, which he sold in December 2013.

 In an April 2014 interview for WWE's website in their "Where Are They Now?" series, Mueller said his current occupation was installing fibre optic cables for a heavy equipment company.